SAP/spartacus-docs/_pages/install/schematics.md

 ## Prerequisites

-Make sure that you are using angular CLI version >= 9.1.
+To use Spartacus schematics, your Angular CLI must be version 9.1 or higher.

 ## Adding Spartacus Libraries to Your Angular Project